waggle-sensor/edgeprocessor-v1/README.md

 ```

 # OpenCL for Mali-6xx
+_NOTE: Waggle 2.9.0 or greater already have OpenCL installed; no need to install manually_

 To be able to use the GPU in applications or OpenCV OpenCL library needs to be installed.
 To install OpenCL library